img 6774

 Thorens TD 150 MK II

-Note the satin patina of the black veneer or paint, we want to try to match that.
+Note the satin patina of the black veneer or paint.
+I want to try to match that.

 Thorens TD 150 MK II